PeterTorki/College-main/Readme.md

 --------------------------------------------------------------------------------------------------------------------------------
 0) TODO: Download the whole files

+1) TODO: Open Cmd and run "py -m pip install pyttsx3".

-1) TODO: Create: "Student.txt" and "Teachers.txt" files.
+2) TODO: Create: "Student.txt" and "Teachers.txt" files.

-2) TODO: Program must be runned at Windows OS
+3) TODO: Program must be runned at Windows OS

-3) TODO: Run only the Main.cpp file
+4) TODO: Run only the Main.cpp file

-4) TODO: From the Main screen -> choose Admin choice(3) -> (id = Admin, pass = Admin).
+5) TODO: From the Main screen -> choose Admin choice(3) -> (id = Admin, pass = Admin).

-5) TODO: Add Teachers and Students.
+6) TODO: Add Teachers and Students.

-6) TODO: choose what you wanna do in the admin or return to the first screen login as Teacher or Student
+7) TODO: choose what you wanna do in the admin or return to the first screen login as Teacher or Student

 --------------------------------------------------------------------------------------------------------------------------------